ChrisHutchinson1982/CV/README.md

 **Environment**

-I am a lover of all natural things and adore being outside.
+I am a lover of the natural world and being outdoors.
 I am really passionate about the future of our planet and was proud to create the [**Ecoliday**](https://github.com/ChrisHutchinson1982/Ecoliday) webapp as part of final project at Makers to promote eco-friendly travel plans.